Jay Allen: In Paris

-In 1924 Allen married Ruth Myrtle Austin (1899–1990), a woman from Woodburn in Oregon; on they honeymoon the couple went to France.
+In 1924 Allen married Ruth Myrtle Austin (1899–1990), a woman from Woodburn in Oregon; on their honeymoon the couple went to France.
 When in Paris they befriended Ernest Hemingway, who tipped Allen off that he was about to resign his job with the Paris office of the Chicago Daily Tribune.
 Allen immediately applied for the vacancy and was successful.
 In 1925 he joined the paper's foreign service; Allen's first signed correspondence in Tribune is dated February 19, 1926.
 His only son Jay Cooke Michael (later an Episcopal priest and dean of the Berkeley Divinity School) was born in Paris in 1927.
 Between 1924 and 1934 Allen remained formally based in France though he spent long spells abroad, especially in Geneva, where he reported from the League of Nations.
 At the time he covered events in France, Belgium, Spain, Italy, Austria, Germany, Poland and the Balkans.
 As foreign correspondent Allen travelled extensively across Europe and went as far as to the Polish-Lithuanian border.